mysociety/fixmystreet/customising/language/index.md

 The current language is stored when a report is made and this is used when sending out emails related to the report.
-When the email is sent this means that `$mySociety::Local::lang` returns the language used at the time the report was submitted, hence the function above will return URLs for the correct language.
+When the email is sent this means that `$mySociety::Locale::lang` returns the language used at the time the report was submitted, hence the function above will return URLs for the correct language.